BNNorman/rpi-rgb-led-matrix-animator/Docs/Image Handling.md

-#Image Handling
+# Image Handling

-All animations **may** use a background image and a foreground image.
+All animations **may** use a background image **and** a foreground image.
 Image specific animations also use foreground images.
 For example the ImageAnimations.DissolveIn dissolves between the foreground and background images by changing the transparency of the foreground image to effect either a dissolve in or dissolve out.

-When you specify an image in an animation sequence it is loaded and cached by ImageCache.py, in case it may be reused.
-AnimBase.py is responsible for doing the following, in the order given.
+When you specify an image in an animation sequence it is loaded and cached by [ImageCache.py](../../LEDAnimator/ImageCache.py), in case it may be reused.
+[AnimBase.py](../../LEDAnimator/AnimBase.py) is responsible for doing the following, in the order given.

 - 1 transform (affine), if any
 - 2 scaling, if any
 - 3 alignment, if any

-scaling and transform are different because scaling uses the most appropriate anti-aliasing method depending on wether you are scaling the image up or down.
+Scaling and transform are different because scaling uses the most appropriate anti-aliasing method depending on wether you are scaling the image up or down.
 You cannot mix both since scaling operates using the original image as the starting point.

 Specifying an image is done in the animation sequence definition in this way :-

     bgnd=Image{imagePath="../Images/DAF_640_640.png", scaleMode="F", alignMode=("C","C"))
     fgnd=Image(imagePath="../Images/tulips.jpg",scaleMode"F",alignMode=("C","C"))

     background= AnimSequence.AnimSequence([
         ImageAnimations.DissolveIn(duration=10, speed=0.1, fps=100, bgImage=bgnd, fgImage=fgnd)
     ])

 The above will dissolve in  **../Images/tulips.jpg** covering **../Images/DAF_640_640.png**.
 It will stop dissolving and wait for the duration to expire before repeating

-##loadInvisible
+## loadInvisible

 The load invisible option is useful when you want to fade in - i.e. start invisible